It's the first Tuesday of the month--that means FREE parking at the Arboretum!

 Difficulty: I would rate this hike as an "easy" hike, with a couple of places going up hills being more "moderate," but not too strenuous.
 It's really more of a pleasant evening walk than a hike.
 We will go at a leisurely moderate pace, about 2-2.5 miles per hour, or about 1 mile every 24 - 30 minutes.
 Please try to stay with the group when hiking!

-The Route: Go down behind the Baker Education Center to the Nature Garden Trail (0.1 miles), then down the Wesley Branch Trail (0.4 miles), along the entire length of Bent Creek Road (1.3 miles), taking the scenic route to see wildflowers, then hike up the Carolina Mountain trail (1.3 miles) to the Visitor Education Center, then across to the parking lot.
+The Route: Go across the parking lot to the Visitor Center and down the Carolina Mountain Trail (1.3 miles), then along the entire length of Bent Creek Road (1.3 miles), perhaps taking the scenic route for an up-close view of how far up Bent Creek is.
+Then up the Wesley Branch Trail (0.4 miles) and back on the Nature Garden Trail (0.1 miles) to the parking lot.
 We will stop at all trail intersections.